 But Arthur Curry won't have to face all the baddies alone.
 A new hero will also make his debut: We are talking about Stingray, who is a member of the Light Brigade in the comics.
 The new hero will be played by Jani Zhao, who is still relatively unknown in Hollywood.
 The Portuguese actress has previously appeared mostly in local productions.
 All the more reason to look forward to her debut in Hollywood and her new role in the DCEU.

-Already shortly after the release of the first part, a second one was announced by DC.
-In January 2020, the release date was set for December 2022, with James Wan and David Leslie Johnson writing the script and directing, as they did in the first part.
-Even before filming began, there was wild discussion about the role of Mera.
-Amber Heard was alleged to have falsified evidence in her trial with Johnny Depp and as a result, a petition with 1.6 million signatures was submitted that the role should be recast.
-One name that was read time and time again was Emilia Clarke.
-In the end, though, the cast remained the same as in the first movie.
-With the beginning of the pandemic, the start of shooting for "Aquaman and the Lost Kingdom" was also delayed, but the team still managed to complete the film in the allotted time, so that so far at least, the release date has not been postponed.
-The premiere is expected to be on December 16, 2022.
+Already shortly after the release of the first movie, a second one was announced by DC.
+Back in January 2020, the release date was set for December 2022, with James Wan directing and David Leslie Johnson-McGoldrick writing the screenplay.
+Even before filming began, there were wild discussions about the role of Mera: Amber Heard was alleged to have falsified evidence in her trial with Johnny Depp.
+A petition with 1.6 million signatures was therefore submitted pleading for the role to be recast.
+In the end, however, the cast remained the same as in the first part.